adamnemecek/adjoint/nilpotence.md

 You have an update rule that converges on zero (like )

 How is this related to say?

+## rieman tensor
+This came out of researching tensor.
+Ricci calculus, definite positive (has inner product), double differentiable, defines orthogonality.

+## nonconvex optimization
+Since f is differentiable and convex, a necessary and sufficient condition for a point x⋆ to be optimal is ∇f(x⋆) = 0 (from convex optimization chapter 9)

 ## dynamic programming
 You are updating until you can't improve, thereby makeing the update rule 0.